XTO Energy Inc. Accidents

 Company Profile for XTO Energy

 As it was originally focused on crude oil, the company began to shift its sight to natural gas just as the industry was about to experience a boom.
-To reflect this change, Cross Timbers Oil Company changed its name to XTO.
+To reflect this change, Cross Timbers Oil changed its name to XTO.
 By 2004, the company had grown so much that it was added to the S&P 500.
-XTO merged with ExxonMobil in a deal that was valued at $36 billion.
+XTO merged with ExxonMobil in a deal valued at $36 billion.
 Since this merger, the company has made numerous deals expanding its oil drilling properties.

 Today, XTO handles the production, processing, transportation, and development of oil and natural gas.
 Specifically, XTO specializes in hydraulic fracturing.
-It is the largest holder of natural gas reserves in the United States.
-XTO is headquartered out of Spring, Texas and has subsidiaries throughout the nation, including one that operates in the United Kingdom as XTO UK, Ltd. The company’s offshore ventures are done under the subsidiary XTO Offshore Inc.
+It is the largest holder of natural gas reserves in the U.S. XTO is headquartered out of Spring, Texas and has subsidiaries throughout the nation, including one that operates in the United Kingdom as XTO UK, Ltd. The company’s offshore ventures are under the subsidiary XTO Offshore Inc.